 International students with other types of visas may also be eligible to attend the College.
-In addition to meeting the standard admissions procedures of the College, the student must present proof of immigration status and type.
+The student must present proof of immigration status and type and meet other requirements (see the College Residency Policy and Procedures).

-C. English as a Second Language (ESL) Students
+E. English as a Second Language (ESL) Students